freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Servers
 ^^^^^^^

-* *Application Server*: 1 physical server to run the SecureDrop web services.
+* Application Server: 1 physical server to run the SecureDrop web services.

-* *Monitor Server*: 1 physical server which monitors activity on the *Application Server* and sends email notifications to an admin.
+* Monitor Server: 1 physical server which monitors activity on the Application Server and sends email notifications to an admin.

 We recommend using NUCs for the servers and routinely test new models for compatibility.
 NUCs ("Next Unit of Computing") are comparatively inexpensive, compact, quiet,